 - 1. Format.
-Please type the paper double-spaced, in Times New Roman font size 12, on one side of the paper only, with one inch margins all the way around.
+Please type the paper double-spaced, in Times New Roman font size 12, on one side of the paper only, with one-inch margins all the way around.
 Page numbers should be at the bottom center. - 2.
 Title.
 Think carefully about how your title communicates the argument of the paper in an attractive way, and whether you want to use a subtitle.
 The title, name of course, and your name should be on a cover sheet.
 The cover sheet should also include the number of words in the paper, excluding any footnotes. - 3.
 Introduction.
-Write this after you have written your paper, so that it genuinely introduces: - the argument that follows - the specific ways in which you are narrowing your subject down to a manageable size - the specific terms you are using that need some definition - the introduction should not take up more than 5% of a paper of this kind.
-One or two paragraphs should do it.
-The introduction for the response papers and journal entries may be only a couple of sentences. - 4.
+Write this after you have written your paper, so that it genuinely introduces: - the argument that follows - the specific ways in which you are narrowing your subject down to a manageable size - the specific terms you are using that need some definition - One paragraph is sufficient for the introduction. - 4.
 Main body of the paper.
 A sequence of subheadings that divide the paper into logical, roughly even-length sections reassures the professor that the argument has been planned and reasoned carefully before being written. - 5.
 Conclusion.
-Should be very short and summarize main findings.
+Should be one paragraph and summarize main findings. - 6.
+All source material should be documented using Chicago style footnotes.